seal-io/appilot/README.md

 - Diagnose: find flaws and ask AI to fix.
 - Safeguard: any action involving state changes requires human approval.
 - Other operations: view logs, access terminal to debug, etc.
+- Multi language support: It's not limited to English.
+Operate with the natural language you prefer.

 ## Run